HashNuke/hound/README.md

 If you prefer to manually start and end sessions, use `Hound.start_session` and `Hound.end_session` in the setup and teardown blocks of your tests.

-### Multiple browser sessions simultaneously

-I know, you are curious, check it out

 ### Helpers

 TODO add links to the following